phfbertoleti/ThingSpeakC/README.md

 # ThingSpeakC
 Upload data to ThingSpeak in C (socket level HTTP req).

-Instructions (for Linux users):
-1- Clone this repo
-2- Type the command make (so, It'll compile the program) 3- Have fun!
+Instructions (for Linux users): clone this repo, type the command make (so, It'll compile the program) and have fun!

 To execute the program, some parameters are needed on its call (key and data to be sent, in this order).
-For exemple:
+For example:

 ./ThingSpeakC E4AKR731LNBQ67EW 1 5 10